 The following policies and protocols affect media covering court proceedings.
 For a complete list of the Court’s policies and practice directions, please see Practice and Procedure.

-This section of the Consolidated Provincial Practice Direction identifies how members of the public, counsel, litigants, accused or the media may obtain copies of digital court recordings of matters heard in open court.
+This chapter in each of the Consolidated Provincial Practice Directions identifies how members of the public, counsel, litigants, accused or the media may obtain copies of digital court recordings of matters heard in open court.

-This section of the Consolidated Provincial Practice Direction outlines how electronic devices may be used in courtrooms of the Superior Court of Justice.
+This chapter in each of the Consolidated Provincial Practice Directions outlines how electronic devices may be used in courtrooms of the Superior Court of Justice.

 The Ministry of the Attorney General`s Court Services Division administers access to court records, under the supervisory power of the court.
 This policy addresses public access to court files, documents and exhibits.